Flagstaff, Arizona: 19th century

 The area of Flagstaff had a wagon road to California in the 1800s, constructed by Edward Fitzgerald Beale's men.
-The first White (non-Native) settlement in the area was established by Edward Whipple, who opened a saloon on the wagon road in 1871.
+The first non-Native settlement in the area was established by Edward Whipple, who opened a saloon on the wagon road in 1871.
 The first permanent settlement came in 1876, when Thomas F. McMillan built a cabin just north of the present-day main town.
 McMillan was a key developer of Northern Arizona.

 During the 1880s, Flagstaff began to grow, and by 1886, Flagstaff was the largest city on the railroad line between Albuquerque and the West Coast of the United States.
 In 1888, McMillan purchased an unfinished building that sits at the present-day intersection of Leroux Street and Route 66/Santa Fe Avenue, turning it into a bank and hotel known as the Bank Hotel.
 Coconino County was created in 1891, and Flagstaff was chosen as its county seat over nearby Williams.

 In 1894, A. E. Douglass recommended Flagstaff to Percival Lowell as the site for the Lowell Observatory, where it was built on Mars Hill.
 Flagstaff also became incorporated as a town in 1894.
 The city grew rapidly, primarily due to its location along the east–west transcontinental railroad line in the United States.
 In the 1890s, the Arizona Lumber and Timber Company was founded by the Riordan brothers to process timber.
 Michael and Tim Riordan worked in Flagstaff, and introduced electricity to the town for this purpose.
 The Riordan brothers established the first library in Flagstaff.
 The CO Bar Ranch was opened in about 1886 by the Babbitt brothers for cattle.
 The Babbitt family would be very influential in northern Arizona for decades.
 In 1899, the Northern Arizona Normal School was established; it was renamed to Northern Arizona University (NAU) in 1966.

 On January 1, 1900, John Weatherford opened the Weatherford Hotel in Flagstaff.
 Weatherford opened the town's first movie theater in 1911; it collapsed under heavy snowfall a few years later, but he soon replaced it with the Orpheum Theater.
 The Weatherford Hotel and Orpheum Theater are still in use today.